brickbots/PiFinder/README.md

 Discussions are also active on this repo for asking quesitons and reviewing announcements and news.
 Click the 'Discussions' link about to join in!

+## Discord
+Join the  [PiFinder Discord server](https://discord.gg/Nk5fHcAtWD) for support with your build, usage questions, and suggestions for improvement.

 <a href='https://ko-fi.com/brickbots' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />